Graph Neural Network with Local Frame for Molecular Potential Energy Surface: How to build a frame?

-\textbf{Local frame vs global frame.} With the message passing framework, a frame is produced for each atom.
-However, these local frames can also be summed to produce a global frame.
+\textbf{Local frame vs global frame.} With the message passing framework in Equation~\ref{equ::framegeneration}, an individual frame, called \textit{local frame}, is produced for each atom.
+These local frames can also be summed to produce a \textit{global frame}.

-Global frame can replace local frame and keep the invariance of energy prediction.
-Moreover, if all atoms use the same frame, passing messages across local environments will be straightforward, as the frame-frame projection become trivial.
-However, the global frame is more likely to degenerate due to the symmetry of molecules.
+The global frame can replace local frames and keep the invariance of energy prediction.
+All previous analysis will still be valid if the frame degeneration does not happen.
+However, the global frame is more likely to degenerate than local frames.
 As shown in Figure~\ref{fig::centralsymmetry}, the benzene molecule has central symmetry and produces a zero global frame.
-However, when choosing each atom as the center, the central symmetry is broken and a meaningful local frame can be produced. {We further formalize this intuition and prove that global frame is more likely to degenerate in Appendix~\ref{app::globalframe}.} We also discuss why we do not use the Gram-Schmidt process to make our frame vectors orthonormal in Appendix~\ref{app::gramschmidt}.
+However, when choosing each atom as the center, the central symmetry is broken, and a non-zero local frame can be produced.
+We further formalize this intuition and prove that the global frame is more likely to degenerate in Appendix~\ref{app::globalframe}.